Consumer_Finance - Predatory Lending

 Equity Stripping - The lender makes a loan using the equity in your home as collateral regardless if you can actually make the payments.
 If and when you are unable to make the monthly payments, the lender commences a foreclosure action and takes your home.

-Bait-and-switch schemes - The lender promises one type of loan or interest rate but then without good reason or under some false pretense, give you a different one.
-This usually involves a dramatic increase in the interest rate (often unaffordable) that does not take effect until some later date, sometimes even years, after you have begun to pay on the loan.
+Bait-and-switch schemes - The lender promises a loan or interest rate but then without good reason or under some false pretense, give you a different one.
+This usually involves a dramatic increase in the interest rate (often unaffordable).
+This higher rate does not take effect until some later date, sometimes even years, after you have begun to pay on the loan.

-Loan Flipping - This involves a lender inducing a borrower to repeatedly refinance an existing mortgage, each time charging fees for both the new loan and a prepayment penalty on the old loan.
+Loan Flipping - This involves a lender inducing a borrower to repeatedly refinance an existing mortgage.
+Fees are charged for both the new loan and a prepayment penalty on the old loan.
 Typically the fees are financed into the loan.
 While the borrower receives some money upfront; over time, they become hopelessly indebted and often ends in default and foreclosure.

-Loan Packing - You receive a loan that contains charges for services you did not request or need and many times are not even aware of.
+Loan Packing - You receive a loan that has charges for services you did not ask or need and many times are not even aware of.
 This is commonly done with insurance products that are not necessary to you.
 These fees offer little if any value to you and only serve to increase the cost to you.

 Balloon Payments - A common predatory practice is to offer a bower a loan with lower monthly payments with a large payment due at the end of the loan term.
 Generally, a balloon payment is more than two times the loan’s average monthly payment, and often it can be tens of thousands of dollars.
 Many times these balloon payments are “hidden” in the contract and often catch borrowers by surprise.